 Terror of the Peaks

 Likely to see a solid amount of gameplay in Commander, Fiery Emancipation is an Enchantment that deals triple the amount of damage from a source you control that dealt the damage in the first place.
-It has seen a slight price decrease since the digital release of M21 but is still valued above $10 at around 11.75.
+Once priced at around $12, Fiery Emancipation just dropped under $10 this past week.
+It seems to have stabalized, though, meaning it may rise once again.

 Azusa, Lost but Seeking